 Flavored Milk Alternatives

-Thought replacing your two-percent dairy milk with vanilla almond milk was a smart choice?
+Thought replacing your 2% dairy milk with vanilla almond milk was a smart choice?
 Ever since dairy milk got a bad rap, milk alternatives have risen to prominence, and some definitely don't deserve the recognition.
-Flavored and sweetened versions often contain processed sugar while skimping out on cardio-protective fats.
+Flavored and sweetened versions often contain processed sugar and skimp out on cardio-protective fats.

 In theory, a green smoothie is the picture of health.
-But if you're purchasing your fruit and veggie shake instead of blending it at home, expect to be sipping on a lot more sugar than you bargained for.
-Plus, most of the sugar comes from fruit-derived fructose, which has been shown to elevate blood triglycerides as well as increase belly fat.
+But if you're purchase a fruit and veggie shake instead of blending your own at home, expect to sip on a lot more sugar than you bargained for.
+Plus, most of the sugar comes from fruit-derived fructose, which has been shown to elevate blood triglycerides, as well as increase belly fat.

 Sure, it's made with your favorite fruit and packs in a solid dose of vitamins—but one look at the sodium content deems many bottles a total nightmare.
 For example, Campbell's canned tomato juice sneaks in a whopping 670 milligrams of sodium.
 You're better off busting out the juicer and preparing the Bloody Mary staple yourself.

-With barbecue season slowly approaching, you may want to rid your pantry of sugar-laden BBQ sauce.
-Consider this: Just two tablespoons of Sweet Baby Ray's Barbecue Sauce contains about the same amount of sugar in Krispy Kreme’s Chocolate Iced Custard Filled doughnut!
-For more shockingly sugary foods, check out the 35 Sugariest Restaurant Meals on the Planet.
+With barbecue season slowly approaching, you may want to rid your pantry of sugar-laden barbecue sauce.
+Consider this: Only two tablespoons of Sweet Baby Ray's Barbecue Sauce contain about the same amount of sugar in one Krispy Kreme Chocolate Iced Custard Filled donut.
+Yikes!